 Cold and flu season is upon us, unfortunately.
-If you have kids, like I do, you know those suckers catch everything, too.
-Which means you, as a parent, are likely to end up catching whatever plague your kiddo brought home just as he or she is ready to hit the ground running.
+If you have kids like me, you know those suckers catch everything, too.
+This means you, as a parent, are likely to end up catching whatever plague your kiddo brought home just as he or she is ready to hit the ground running.
 This also means you need to start being proactive about your health (and your kids) as soon as cold and flu season starts.
-The easiest and most effective way to do that is by boosting your immune system so it is ready to defend you from those nasty germs.
+The easiest and most effective way to do that is to boost your immune system so it is ready to defend you from those nasty germs.

 9 Effective Natural Ways to Boost Your Immune System

 Refined sugar is terrible for your body.
 Among other things, it creates an inflammation response, which prolongs illness.
 When you’re sick or feel like you’re coming down with something, cut out the sugar.
 Even better, cut out refined sugar from your diet altogether to keep your body healthier all the time.